opengovsg/engineering-practices/maintenance/maintenance.md

 - Checklist of smoke tests
 - Incident response runbook

-Having these documentation helps to maintain good knowledge management, which is especially important if personnel changes occur.
+Having these documentation helps to maintain good knowledge management, which is crucially important in light of inevitable personnel changes over time.

 They are also helpful to get new engineers onboard.